TIT8/BLE-sensor_PDM-microphone/README.md

 2) An intermediate solution could be to maintain the speech recognition on external hardware instead of the nRF52840, utilizing an offline speech recognition engine such as [PocketSphinx](https://pocketsphinx.readthedocs.io/en/latest/) (tested and not working because I'm using 16 bit samples, the library uses only 8 bit) or [Vosk](https://github.com/alphacep/vosk-api) (although it's a bit tricky to get started with, this [demo](https://github.com/anuran-roy/vosk-demo) can be helpful, **though it hasn't proven entirely reliable in my tests**).
 But I think that transcriptor as good as Wit.Ai are difficult to find for this application.

 So, life is full of trade-offs.
-Fortunately, we're fortunate to have more than one solution :lying_face:.
+We're lucky to have more than one solution :lying_face:.

 ### Goals 😎